Sahil-kachhap/MockTradeX/README.md

 1. Presentation Folder -> this folder will contain all the code for screen UI (in Presentation/Screen Folder) and some common widgets (under Presentation/Widgets Folder).

-2. Buisness_Logic Folder -> This Folder all the logical components of our application.
+2. Buisness_Logic Folder -> This Folder will have all the logical components of our application.
 BLOC will be used for state management purpose.

 3. Data Folder -> This Folder contains Data_Provider, Models and Repositories as subFolder.